 The Goethe-Institut is the Federal Republic of Germany’s cultural institute, active worldwide.
 It promotes the study of German abroad and encourages international cultural exchange.
 It also fosters knowledge about Germany by providing information on its culture, society and politics.
 The educational and training products enable mobility in an international learning community.
 With the network of Goethe-Instituts, Goethe Centers, cultural societies, reading rooms, libraries, and exam and language learning centers, it has played a central role in the cultural and educational policies of Germany for over 60 years.
 The Goethe-Institut encourages cultural collaboration across the globe by organizing programs or events and making contributions to various festivals and exhibitions in different fields.
 These projects strengthen the development of structures in civil society and foster worldwide mobility as well as exchange of best practices.

 Human Platform (HP) unites professional associations and individuals working in the field of culture, education and social care.
-HP is dedicated to represent and protect professional values, improve quality of life and foster social solidarity.
+HP is dedicated to representing and protecting professional values, improving quality of life and fostering social solidarity.
 These goals are typically implemented through projects of its member organizations.
 In many cases, HP facilitates grassroots civic initiatives.
 Among them, the Internet-Tax protests, the Living Memorial and the Tanítanék teachers’ movement are prominent.

-Living Memorial is named in the spirit of its initial concept: dead objects, sculptures, memorials, symbols cannot take over the tasks of preserving, sharing and transferring of memory.
-To realize that idea we placed objects of personal memory at the location of the planned Monument of German Occupation at the Liberty Square, Budapest in 2014.
-We knew that the symbols could not be enough, so we were carrying chairs to the square, and started a series of public conversations, which still run.
+Living Memorial (LM) is named in the spirit of its initial concept: dead objects, sculptures, memorials, symbols cannot take over the tasks of preserving, sharing and transferring of memory.
+But the objects that carry stories, joyful or sad narratives can help in memory work.
+To realize this idea and to oppose the false official remembrance, the Living Memorial group invited people to place objects of personal memory at the location of the planned Monument of German occupation at Liberty Square, Budapest in 2014.
+We knew that the symbols will speak to the public if people accept to tell their stories and to listen to the stories of others.
+So, after the two symbolic white chairs we carried dozens of other chairs to the square, and started a series of public conversations, which still run.